These world-record fish have stood the test of time.

 Meanwhile, in the 69 years since the catch, anglers everywhere are struggling to catch a muskie that comes remotely close to the Johnson fish.
 There have been some close calls, but no one can seem to get a fish over that magical 60-inch mark.
 It seems for now, this record is safe for the long haul.

-Surprisingly, the bluegill world record has stood for 68 years now and may stand for many more.
+Surprisingly, the bluegill world record has stood for over 70 years now and may stand for many more.
 There are no pictures of the fish available, but T.S.
 Hudson caught the 4-pound, 12-ounce monster on Ketona Lake in Alabama in 1950.

 Unfortunately, the world will never know for sure.
 Since then, anglers have caught many big bluegills, but it's rare to find one over 2 pounds.
 In fact, only a handful have gotten to the magical 4-pound mark.
 You can bet it'll be big news if a new record fish ever does emerge.